DarylCheong/GA-Capstone/README.md

 Since our goal is to predict the highest number of win opportunities, a model with high recall is desired.
 Being able to identify these accurately will mean more revenue for the business.
 Based on this, the **K-Nearest Neighbors (undersample)** model was able to achieve the highest recall score of 0.83, the highest **True Positive (TP)** rate of 4349, and lowest **False Negative (FN)** rate of 877.
 While its Type II error (**FP**) is one of the highest out of all the models, it is more acceptable to wrongly predict a loss opportunity than an inaccurate prediction of a won opportunity.
 Therefore, this model would be most suitable to achieve our goal of predicting the opportunity outcome.

 # Conclusion
+After constructing our predictive models and analysing the results, we can conclude that the goals that were originally set have been achieved.
+The **Ridge Regression** model is suitable to predict the value of sales opportunities, and the **K-Nearest Neighbors (undersample)** model can be used to predict the outcome.
+Overall, this project demonstrates the usefulness of machine learning in creating business insights.

 To view the full code, please check out the links below:
 [Part 1 Pre-Processing](https://github.com/DarylCheong/GA-Capstone/blob/master/GA-DSI2-Capstone-Part1-Preprocessing.ipynb)